 Many invertebrates exposed to harsh conditions like anoxia or hypoxia have evolved molecular response pathways to survive in these environments.
 For instance, under anoxia, marine mollusks shift from lipid, carbohydrate and amino acid metabolism to carbohydrate catabolism as the primary fuel for ATP generation (Larade and Storey 2009).
 Some mollusks also maximize anoxic survival time (mollusc LT50s at 0 mg L-1: 360–672 h, (Micaroni, Strano, et al. 2021)) by building up a fixed reserve of internal fuels (primarily glycogen) to increase ATP output and to reduce acidity.
 A small suite of upregulated genes also plays a critical role in cell preservation, facilitating long-term viability under hypoxia (Larade and Storey 2009).
-Some anemones may have elements of a facultative anaerobic metabolism (Sassaman and Mangum 1972); however, even the anoxia-tolerant B. cavernatum requires more oxygen than normal to recover after exposure to anoxia (Ellington 1982).
+Some anemones may even have elements of a facultative anaerobic metabolism (Sassaman and Mangum 1972).